 We’re a collective of ecobrick leaders from around the world united in the vision of seeing an end to “trash.”
 All of us pack ecobricks in our homes.
 We’re passionate about seeing ecobricks spread.
 Many of us have worked hard to build this site and the resources you find here.
 Our vision is of a world where we have transitioned from waste, trash, and pollution to live in harmony with the cycles of life.
 Our mission is to assist the spread of Ecobricking locally and globally to keep our plastic and C02 out of the biosphere.
 To do so we’ve come together as an alliance of ecobrickers.
 Ecobricks.org is the home of the Global Ecobrick Alliance (GEA).
 Our work is dedicated to our Children, our Children’s Children… and the children of all species, for all time.

 Ecobricks.org and the GEA are not NGOs.
 We’re not affiliated with any corporations, government or institutions.
 We’re a 100% people-powered movement.
 Every element of the movement, from this site’s software, to our server, to our guide books, to our movies, are the contributions of the alliance!
-This incredible base of pure passion enables us to seed grassroots action far faster and smoother than Bill Gates could ever imagine.
-Through this site, our awesome free resources, and our training seminars, we disseminate ecobricks locally and globally.
+We have no employees, offices, or equipment.
+Our minimal server costs are covered by our base of πPatrons, enabling us to offer all our media free and open source.
+This incredible base of pure passion enables us to seed grassroots action and viral-word-of-mouth-spread far faster and smoother than capital based institutions can even imagine Through this site, our awesome resources, and our training seminars, we disseminate ecobricks locally and globally.

 The Core Team